segin/readexe/README.md

 Attempting to make DOS builds using other compilers is likely to fail. `readexe` is written using ISO C99 and ISO C11 features that the majority of DOS compilers predate.
 Modern DJGPP releases, also built upon GCC, can produce 32-bit extended DOS builds.

+Building for Windows CE is experimental.
+You will need to use the CeGCC toolchain, I recommend the Enlyze fork (as it is a commercial fork started in 2024 and as well-supported as one will get) - https://github.com/enlyze/cegcc-build

 ## Sample output

 An output sample [can be found here](https://gist.github.com/segin/9130ff2e1a671c7a1aa71aabfb58e502).